Samuelsotogit/Startup/README.md

 For this deliverable I built out the structure of my application using HTML.

 - [x] **HTML pages** - six HTML pages that represent the landing page, the ability to login/sign up, rate posts on the main feed, see selfposts/saved posts, and the "about us" page.
 - [x] **Links** - The login page automatically links to the main feed page (Javascript will add the functionality).
 The main page has a rating system (Javascript will add functionality to the rating and websocket will keep the tally).
-Every page contains navigation links to main feed, profile/username, and "about us".
+For now, every page contains navigation links to every other page for navigation simplicity.
+The link "profile" switches to "username" if looked at from the main feed page and the username page itself.
+This is because the user's username is supposed to be displayed after log in/sign in.
+If the user does not log in or sign in, then they cannot access the main feed and their profile.
+Eventually, I will make the profile link appear only after log in/sign in.
+The links are there for navigation clarity.
 - [x] **Text** - Each post is a textual description.
+Every page contains text.
 - [x] **Third Party API** - The landing page calls a third party API to display a new joke everytime the page is refreshed.
+Hence the joke on landing page above the image.
-- [ ] **Images** - User can upload a profile picture/Images are rendered on the landing page and on the About us page.
+- [x] **Images** - User can upload a profile picture/Images are rendered on the landing page and on the About us page.
 - [x] **DB/Login** - Input box and submit button for login.
 Posts are stored in and pulled from database.
+This is how all posts are kept up to date on the main feed and on the profile page.
 - [x] **WebSocket** - The star ratings represent the tally of realtime reviews.
-Notifications are pushed in real time when a new post becomes top rated.
+Additionally, notifications are pushed in real time when a new post becomes top rated.
+This can be seen on the main feed and profile pages.

 ## CSS deliverable